 - 50-70 lbs weight restriction

-What Size Luggage Should You Travel With
+What Luggage Sizes Should You Travel With?

 To weigh your luggage, you can use a regular bathroom scale.
 To do this, you need to weigh yourself with and without your bag and subtract the difference.

 Other Tips For Buying Luggage